MyFramework

 Since its introduction, this method has become popular among millions of people, helping them transform their hesitation into decisive action.

-What is The 5 Second Rule
+Core Concept of The 5 Second Rule

 The essence of the 5 Second Rule is straightforward: